zriyansh/signoz.io/blog/2021-11-20-opentelemetry-fastapi.md

 ### Installing SigNoz

 You can get started with SigNoz using just three commands at your terminal if you have Docker installed.
-You can install Docker from its <a href = "https://www.docker.com/get-started" rel="noopener noreferrer nofollow" target="_blank" ><b>official website</b></a>.
+You can install Docker from its <a href = "https://www.docker.com/get-started" rel="noopener noreferrer nofollow" target="_blank" >official website</a>.

 ```jsx
 git clone https://github.com/SigNoz/signoz.git